COMPLETED PROJECT

 Partners

-To realize this project, the Dutch Malaria Foundation works together with Twiga Ventures in Uganda, the Buy One Give One program of Care Plus® in the Netherlands, and HP International.
+To realize this project, the Dutch Malaria Foundation worked together with Twiga Ventures in Uganda, the Buy One Give One program of Care Plus® in the Netherlands, and HP International.